NervanaSystems/caffe2neon/README.md

 ```

-The script will try to infer the correct layers to alter, if this does not work users will have to enter all the
+The script will try to infer the correct layers to alter, if this does not work users will have to enter the name
-layers to alter by hand using the --layers parameter.
-Note that in neon, bias layers are seperate layers, and both
+of all the layers to alter by hand using the _--layers_ command line parameter.
+Note that in neon, bias layers are
-the name of the linear layer and its corresponding bias layer will need to be specified.
+seperate layers, and both the name of the linear layer and its corresponding bias layer will need to be specified.

 ## Versions

-These tools require neon version 1.2.1.
-The scripts have been developed using the Caffe repo with the git SHA
+These tools require neon version 1.2.1 and were developed using the Caffe repo state at commit SHA
 ca4e3428b.

 ## Disclaimer
-Due to differences in supported layers and layer implementations between neon and Caffe, not all models can be
+Due to differences between neon and Caffe in which types of layers are supported and the implementation of those layers
-converted.
-Here we try to alert the user whena  conversion may not be possible.
-Also only a limited set of
+not all models can be converted to neon format.
+Here we try to alert the user when a conversion may not be possible,
+but there may be incompatible cases that do not trigger an alert.
+This is a work in progress and only a limited number
-model architectures have been tested, so these tools are very much a work in progress.
-We appreciate any feedback
+of model  architectures have been tests.
+We appreciate any feedback and, as this is an open source library, we
-and, as this is an open source library, we appreciate outside contributions to expand these tools.
+appreciate outside contributions to improve and expand these tools.